-In our main county-level regressions we examine the effect of real-time incentives on county FDI status.
-We filter the Good Jobs First Subsidy Tracker data to include only state-sponsored incentive projects.
-We calculate the total value of real-time subsidies at the county level between 2009 and 2011 using this information.
-We exclude 10 states (Alaska, Arkansas, Idaho, Massachusetts, Minnesota, North Dakota, New Hampshire, Rhode Island, Wyoming, and Washington D.C.) from our analysis due to missing county indicators.
-We take the log of county-level incentives (in \$ millions) as our final measure.34
+Our county-level regressions examine the correlation between state-funded real incentives and new county FDI status.
+We filter the Good Jobs First Subsidy Tracker data to include only state-sponsored incentive projects to calculate the total value of real subsidies by county during 2009-2011.
+We exclude 10 states and the District of Columbia from our analysis due to missing county indicators.
+We take the log of county incentives (in \$ millions) as our final measure.

 We derive data for our education stimulus measure by searching the Recovery Act Recipient Reports Database for stimulus awarded by the US Department of Education during 2009-2011.
-We restricted our research to "subprime" funds that are distributed by state departments to local governments.35 The US Department of Education distributed funds to state governments and tasked them with distributing funds to local education agencies in a manner consistent with the state's existing education funding formula.
+We restricted our research to "subprime" funds that are distributed by state departments to local governments.
+The US Department of Education distributed funds to state governments and tasked them with distributing funds to local education agencies in a manner consistent with the state's existing education funding formula.
 We adjusted award amounts for inflation using 2010 dollars.
 We then aggregated award amounts at the county level by using the county geocodes provided in the database.

 We include a county's unemployment rate as a control to account for excess labor available for production.
 To the extent that the recession freed up large pools of labor, post-recession greenfield investment may locate accordingly.
 These data are from the US Bureau of Labor Statistics database.
 Using the same data, we also control for the labor force in the county.
 We use lagged greenfield projects to control for FDI agglomeration effects.
 Our measure includes both new investments and expansions to old investments in order to account for big investment projects that expanded in our sample period.
-We follow other municipal-level political economy studies of economic activity in measuring local partisanship with county-level presidential vote
+We follow other municipal-level political